Patient Rights and Responsibilities

 - Records pertaining to your care, including the source of payment, to be kept confidential.

 - Access to your records to be granted only to you or to those persons to whom you grant written permission, or who are permitted by law.

 - The option to request: a copy of your records, amendment of information, an accounting of disclosures, and restrictions of disclosure.

 - To receive an itemized copy of your hospital bill.

-Keep appointments, and call to cancel and change an appointment as soon as possible.
+- Keep appointments, and call to cancel and or appointment as soon as possible.